weaponsforge/ph-regions/README.md

 ```

 > 🔔 **IMPORTANT**<br>
 > This script requires having run only the `docker compose up` command.
-This ensures port `9229` is free for watching the script since it does not run the nodemon + server app with `tsx` with `--inspect=0.0.0.0:9229`.
+This ensures port `9229` is free for watching the script since it does not run the nodemon + server app with `tsx` and `--inspect=0.0.0.0:9229`.

 ### `npm run docker:watch:win`